OSEGermany/okh-scraper/README.md

 4. choose "Web App"
 5. Fill out the form:
-    choose random values for name and description, and click the "I agree ..." box)
+    choose random values for name and description, click the "I agree to the MakerBot API terms and Privacy Policy" box, and click on the button "CREATE & GET APP KEY" on the top of the page, next to "CANCEL".
-6. TODO Please extend these instructions!
-7. ... at some point, you will get the access token.
+6. If all went well, your "APP" will have been created, and you will be presented with its details.
+    We are interested in the **App Token** value.
     It is a 32 characters long string like this: \
-    `1234567890abcdef1234567890abcdef`
+    `1234567890abcdef1234567890abcdef` \
+    copy it!

 In the next sections, we will see how to use it.
-Enter your access toekn into the configuration, replacing the string `XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.
+Enter your access token into the configuration, replacing the string `XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.

-We will learn how to run the scraper:
+We will now learn how to run the scraper:

 ### Setup